Solomonic/theming.jekyll.yenza_de/_posts/2020-07-22-jekyll-free-blog-hosting-with-githubpages.md

 ### Fix the broken online GitHub page

-If we inspect the page source we see that the css points to a reative URL `/assets/main.css` which resolves to the invalid location **https://YOUR_USERNAME.github.io/assets/main.css** (**YOUR-REPO-NAME** is missing).
+If we inspect the page source we see that the css points to a reative URL `/assets/main.css` which resolves to the invalid location **https://YOUR_USERNAME.github.io/assets/main.css** (**/YOUR-REPO-NAME** is missing).
 It is working fine in local development, since the path is correct here with **https://localhost:4000/assets/main.css** but online is the website living in a sub-directory instead.
 We need have to update our `_config.yml` to set the paths correctly with the help of the properties `url` and `baseurl`.

 ```
 # _config.yml
 ...
-baseurl: "YOUR-REPO-NAME" # the subpath of your site, e.g. my-new-website
+baseurl: "/YOUR-REPO-NAME" # the subpath of your site, e.g. /my-new-website
 url: "https://YOUR_USERNAME.github.io"
 ...
 ```